e2b-dev/e2b-cookbook/examples/tpl-sbx-world-js/README.md

 2. Build the template using one of the methods above
 3. Use the template in your E2B sandbox code
 4. Check out the [E2B documentation](https://e2b.dev/docs) for more advanced usage
-5. For private deployments, ensure E2B_DOMAIN, E2B_API_URL, and E2B_SANDBOX_URL are correctly set and certificates are trusted
+5. For private deployments, ensure E2B_DOMAIN is correctly set and certificates are trusted